dr-crunch/nullification-loops/major-topics.md

 For the cohort: **this is the entry point for non-EU actors and for any state concerned with NATO-adjacent security architecture** — Latvia in particular, given its security posture.

-**The France / DAS Dimension**
+## France / DAS

-The Directorate of Strategic Affairs (DAS) opened a dossier in 2007 under M. Jean de Ponton d'Amécourt, subsequently under M. Miraillet.
+The *Délégation des Affaires Stratégiques (DAS)* opened the dossier in 2007 under Director M. Jean de Ponton d'Amécourt, subsequently under Director M. Miraillet.
 France engaged earlier than any other external actor.
 That engagement went cold.
 The most recent correspondence invokes administrative continuity from that original engagement and formally requests that France assume a leadership role.

 France is also the author's national state.
 That changes the diplomatic register considerably.
 A French national, resident in Ireland, holding EU citizenship and UK right of abode, whose proprietary research has been retained without compensation for nineteen years by an EU Member State, is invoking the protection of his home state.
 This is a matter of **consular and diplomatic standing**, not merely academic interest.